Written byAnna Yuan

 There're many reasons why macOS Big Sur is not installed on your Mac.
 Damaged macOS Big Sur installer files, incompatible hardware, startup disk issues, and even the shortage of disk space can cause macOS Big Sur not to be installed.

 Open Activity Monitor in Applications > Utilities.
-Under the CPU tab, find the macOS installer, click on the icon.
+Under the CPU tab, find the macOS installer, click on the X icon.
 Select the Force Quit and now the installer on your Mac should be terminated.